-The property is situated in the village of Rhonehouse.
-The main shopping, social and educational amenities for the area are provided in the neighbouring town of Castle Douglas.
+The property is situated in a rural location.
+The main shopping, social and educational amenities for the area are provided in the neighbouring towns of Kirkcudbright and Castle Douglas.
+Adjoining land is in agricultural use.

-At the time of inspection the property was found to be maintained in reasonable condition having regard to its age and character, with fittings internally on mixed semi modern/older lines.
+At the time of inspection the property was found to be reasonably well maintained having regard to its age and character, although fittings internally are on semi modern/older lines and the property would benefit from a degree of modernisation and upgrading.
 A number of items were noted which have been reflected in the valuation figure.
 In general, these are mostly typical of buildings of this age, or are capable of remedy by routine maintenance and repair.